Jeiwan/uniswapv3-book/src/milestone_4/path.md

 WETH/USDC,USDC/USDT,WBTC/USDT
 ```

-And iterate over such path in our contracts to perform multiple swaps in one transaction.
+And iterate over such a path in our contracts to perform multiple swaps in one transaction.
 However, recall from the previous chapter that we don't need to know pool addresses and, instead, we can derive them from pool parameters.
 Thus, the above path can be turned into a series of tokens:

 ```
 WETH, USDC, USDT, WBTC
 ```

-And recall that tick spacing is another parameter (besides tokens) that identifies a pool.
+Recall that tick spacing is another parameter (besides tokens) that identifies a pool.
 Thus, the above path becomes:

 ```
 WETH, 60, USDC, 10, USDT, 60, WBTC